 Centre for New Writing

-The Centre for New Writing is based in English at Leicester.
+The Centre for New Writing is based in English.
 Emphasising writing practice, the Centre promotes the study of all aspects of contemporary writing by researchers and literary practitioners.
 Our conferences, workshops, colloquia, lectures and seminar series are open to the general public.

-The Centre for Translation and Interpreting Studies is a focal point for our staff research and programme development in these fields.
+The Centre for Translation and Interpreting Studies, based in Modern Languages, is a focal point for our staff research and programme development in these fields.
 It has helped us build upon our interaction with the wider community within the University, as well as nationally and internationally.

 Medieval Research Centre